vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 fluence, has evolved into the phantas-

-tic aid
+tic aiḍūka.

-. ūka.

 Another variant of such a

-structure, a true ed

-. ūka, might have once
+structure, a true eḍūka, might have once

 Plate 95